cavanes1/ColTools/README.md

 ### points.py
 Identifies quasidegeneracies from energy.all to generate points.in.
 Designed with SurfgenBound 2023 in mind.

+### surfcurve.py
+Given two points, this generates geom.all with linear synchronous transit points and calculates a curve plot using dat.x.

 ### autosort.py
 Reorders the geometries used by Surfgen according to either an input list of names or automatically by absolute energy error.